ARTHA VENTURE CHALLENGE FAQS

 What kind of support do you offer?

-In partnership with Villgro, India’s oldest and foremost social enterprise incubator, Artha is now able to provide a much higher level of support and engagement to these ventures with whom it engages.
+In partnership with Menterra, a social impact fund that spun off from Villgro, India’s oldest and foremost social enterprise incubator, Artha is now able to provide a much higher level of support and engagement to these ventures with whom it engages.
 The selected enterprises will get access to first class business support, networks and mentoring designed to keep pace with the fastest growing social ventures.

 Does my venture need to be legally incorporated in a particular way in order to apply?
 For example can charities apply?

 Social entrepreneurs with ventures of any legal incorporation form may apply.
 You should recognize that raising investment capital to match the Artha Venture Challenge awards is integral to the programme and a key assessment question.
 Some structures may be more limiting in the types of investment capital they are able to take on.
 ‘Not for Profit’ enterprises are not eligible to apply.

 Is this programme for start-ups or more established ventures?